 Luckily, EXCEL offers us TEXT function which is much more flexible than Format Cells dialog box.
-The left panel in Figure 1 shows you how to fix above problem using TEXT function.
+The left panel in Figure 1 shows you how to fix above problem using the TEXT function.
 It presents three examples and what TEXT function will return with each of four formats.
 If the number of digits is less than the expected number of digits, EXCEL will put leading zero before the actual number.
 For example, “TEXT($C7,”M-D”)” will return “5-23” while “TEXT($C7,”MM-DD”)” returns “05-23”.
 You can look at Figure 1 closely and figure out what is going on behind the scenes.

 In summary, TEXT is a good option for you to format your values.
-For example, you can also use format “YYYY-MM-DD” to display “2015-05-23”.
+For example, you can also use the format “YYYY-MM-DD” to display “2015-05-23”.

 2. Dropping of leading zeros

-If you enter social security numbers, phone numbers, credit card numbers or postal codes into a workbook, Excel treats them as numbers and applies a general or number format to them.
+If you enter social security numbers, phone numbers, credit card numbers, or postal codes into a workbook, Excel treats them as numbers and applies a general or number format to them.
 As a result, leading zeros are removed from those number codes.
 For example, you will get “123” if you enter “000123” into cell C3 (Figure 2).
 Similarly, Excel will display “1234” if you put “001234” into cell C4.
 Obviously, this is not what you want.
 Values in cells from C3 through C5 are what you want.
 Then what should you do?

-Same as above problem, we can apply TEXT function here to pad a number code with leading zeros.
-After using TEXT function to add leading zeros, we can use paste special value to copy values from E3:E5 into cells from E8 through E10.
+Same as the above problem, we can apply TEXT function here to pad a number code with leading zeros.
+After using TEXT function to add leading zeros, we can use paste special values to copy values from E3:E5 into cells from E8 through E10.
 You can see that values in range E8:E10 contain leading zeros now.